tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-06-tc-camp-coming-up-santa-clara.md

 title: "TC Camp in Santa Clara to be held Jan 21, 2017"
 categories:
 - beginners
-summary: "TC Camp is holding its annual free unconference for Tech Comm on Jan.
+description: "TC Camp is holding its annual free unconference for Tech Comm on Jan.
 21 in Santa Clara.
 TC Camp starts with morning workshops given by experts in the field for a nominal fee.
 The unconference follows, where attendees vote on the topics to be discussed.
 It's a great event for networking and exchanging ideas, and I'll definitely be there."
 date: 2017-01-06 15:00:00
 bitlink: http://bit.ly/tccampsantaclara
 ---